 30-m sprint test was performed in three different locations.
 In paper II, players were tested on an indoor athletic synthetic track running surface, and on the ice-rink at the home arena.
 In paper III and IV, sprint testing was performed on an indoor synthetic surface.
 At every test-point, players performed 2-4 maximal sprints with 4 minutes passive rest between each attempt.
 The same wireless dual-beam timing gates (Musclelab, Ergotest innovation AS, Langesund, Norway) were used at every test-point.
 In paper II, players started with a 0.5 m flying start and the timing was initiated when the foot triggered the first sensor placed at 0 m and 40 cm above the ground.
-The remaining sensors at 10-, 20- and 30-m were placed 120 cm above the ground at the start line (0 m).
+The remaining sensors at 10-, 20- and 30-m were placed 120 cm above the ground.
+In paper III and IV, the timing was initiated when the front foot left the ground at the start line (0 m).
 The remaining sensors at 5-, 10-, 15-, 20-, 25- and 30-m were placed 120 cm above the ground.
-The trial with the best 30 m time was included in post-test analysis and max speed was calculated from 10- (paper II) and 5-m (paper III and IV) split times.
+In mathematical mathematical sensor and the best 30 m time was included in post-test analysis and max speed was calculated from 10- (paper II) and 5-m (paper III and IV) split times.